Watch the video

 "How to negotiate a raise" works this year and will work in ten years.
 "How to use iOS 17 features" expires when iOS 18 launches.

+Where should you invest?
 Trending content brings quick traffic but disappears.
 Evergreen content builds slowly but accumulates.
-Most businesses underweight evergreen because the payoff is not immediate — but the long-term value is dramatically higher.
+The payoff is not immediate — but the long-term value is dramatically higher.

 2. How content compounds